dendritaDev/The-Garden-of-Earthly-Delights/README.md

  - **Managers:** Event Spawning Enemies Manager, Music Manager, Weapon Manager, Enemies Manager, Object Spawning Manager.
  - **Scriptable Objects** to save data and save different kind of objects from weapons, enemies, levels, condition flags, pools, popups...

+## Levels
+- First level is about taking as many diamonds as possible in order to unlock weapons and items to get ready for the next levels!
+- Second level: You need to make it to the end of the level alive if you want to be able to unlock the third level!
+- Third level: In this level you will fight some watercolor monster.
+Kill all of them if you want to unlock the last level!
+- Fourth level: Tons of monsters are going to try to kill you.
+Have you been wise before?
+Have you chosen the best items and weapons combinations when you had the chance?
+I hope so if you want to make it to the end!

 ### Art
   - Half of the art is made by me.
 The other half is taken from internet and edited by me to get the watercolor style of       the game